 Under our Corporate Governance Guidelines, all directors are expected to make every effort to attend meetings of the Board, assigned committees and annual meetings of shareholders.
-All incumbent directors, except Mr. Gardner, attended at least 75% of the aggregate of the Board meetings and assigned committee meetings held during the fiscal year ended March 31, 2012.
-Mr. Gardner's inability twice to attend two consecutive meetings was in the first instance due to a death in his family and in the second instance due to an illness requiring hospitalization.
-Had Mr. Gardner attended the four meetings, he would have attended 89% of the aggregate of the Board meetings and assigned committee meetings during the fiscal year.
-During fiscal 2012, the Board held five in-person meetings and one telephonic meeting, the Compensation Committee held six in-person meetings and five telephonic meetings, the Audit Committee held five in-person meetings and six telephonic meetings, the Governance and Nominating Committee held three in-person meetings, the Corporate Development Committee held three in-person meetings and the Finance Committee held two in-person meetings.
-Seven of our eight directors in office at the time of the 2011 annual meeting of shareholders attended the annual meeting.
+All incumbent directors attended at least 75% of the aggregate of the Board meetings and assigned committee meetings held during the fiscal year ended March 31, 2013.
+During fiscal 2013, the Board held five in-person meetings and five telephonic meetings, the Compensation Committee held four in-person meetings and five telephonic meetings and five telephonic meetings, the Governance and Nominating Committee held three in-person meetings, the Corporate Development Committee held three in-person meetings and two telephonic meetings and the Finance Committee held three in-person meetings and one telephonic meeting.
+All eight of the Company's directors in office at the time of the 2012 annual meeting of shareholders attended the annual meeting.